JuliaReinforcementLearning/ReinforcementLearningAnIntroduction.jl/README.md

 This project provides the [Julia](https://www.julialang.org/) code to generate figures in the book [Reinforcement Learning: An Introduction(2nd)](http://incompleteideas.net/book/the-book-2nd.html).
-One of our main goal is to help users understand the basic concepts of reinforcement learning from an engineer's perspective.
+One of our main goals is to help users understand the basic concepts of reinforcement learning from an engineer's perspective.
 Once you have grasped how different components are organized, you're ready to explore a wide variety of modern deep reinforcement learning algorithms in [ReinforcementLearningZoo.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearningZoo.jl).